... water and just water...

 What can affect water turbidity:

 Suspended particles: Water naturally contains particles of various substances such as silt, mud, organic matter and minerals.
 These particles can be kept in suspension, resulting in turbidity of water.
-This often happens in rivers after heavy rains or melting snow, when the soil is carried downstream by erosion and enters the watercourse.
+This often happens in rivers after heavy rains or snowmelt, when the soil is carried downstream by erosion and enters the watercourse.

 Natural processes: Natural geological processes, such as rock erosion or volcanic activity, can also introduce various substances into water systems, causing water turbidity.